top of page

 "...It's not hard to tell that Baron was born to perform.
 From the solemn to the goofy, sentimental to grateful, his mannerisms and charisma effortlessly transition between the songs and the mood of the room.
 'How can Chris be in all moods at all times?' you have asked many times.
 It took thousands of hours of stage time, thousands of gallons of beer and more heartbreak than the average human can endure.
 Go see ChrisBaron live.
 He'll be the long-haired, tall approachable guy holding the guitar...and chances are he'll be smiling..."

-As 2025 rolls into an improbable existence I am particularly fascinated by Steve Poltz, Liz & Pete, Roland Roberts, the Punch Brothers, Tk & the Holy Know-Nothings, John Craigie, Tool, Derek Vanderhorst, Crosseyed Possum, and Megan Alder.
+As 2026 rolls into an improbable existence I am particularly fascinated by Andy Frasco, Steve Poltz, the Punch Brothers, Henry Ate, Tk & the Holy Know-Nothings, John Craigie, Pete Ronstadt, and Derek Vanderhorst.
 To name a few.

 Need more?